-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.
-In clone cl.2-6, those exhibited full binding ability based on their hypo-acetylation levels at the early stage and thereafter gradually lost the binding capacity to no binding ability based on their hypo-acetylation levels at the early stage and thereafter gradually lost the binding capacity to no binding ability based on their hypo-acetylation levels at the early stage and thereafter gradually lost the binding capacity to no binding ability based on their hypo-acetylation levels until the late stage (Fig. 7-16).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-6.
-Thereafter, the tightened chromatin structure should change to loose form via the middle to late stages.
-These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to low (or no) level at the early stage in clone cl.2-6 and thereafter gradually/dramatically elevated to high level until the late stage (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.
+In clone cl.2-6, those exhibit a full binding ability based on their hypo-acetylation levels at the early stage and thereafter gradually lose the binding capacity to no binding ability based on their hypo-acetylation levels until the later stage (Fig. 7-16).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-6.
+Thereafter, the tightened chromatin structure changes to the loose form through the middle to later stages.
+These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-6 and thereafter gradually and dramatically elevated to a high level until the later stage (see Fig. 7-10).

-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
-In clone cl.2-6, mainly K9/H3 and K27/H3 certainly strengthened the binding capacity of histone H3 to DNA to full or less binding ability based on their hypo- or somewhat hyper-acetylation levels at the early stage (Fig. 7-16).
-Thereafter, the full or less binding ability of these five Lys residues was gradually weakened to no binding ability based on their hyper-acetylation levels via the middle to late stages.
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight (or somewhat loose) form at the early stage in clone cl.2-6 and thereafter change to loose form at the late stage.
-These facts agreed with the findings that the gene expression of Aiolos is drastically suppressed to low (or no) level at the early stage in clone cl.2-6 and thereafter dramatically increased to high level at the late stage (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
+In clone cl.2-6, mainly K9/H3 and K27/H3 certainly strengthen the binding capacity of histone H3 to DNA to a full or less binding ability based on their hypo- or somewhat hyper-acetylation levels at the early stage (Fig. 7-16).
+Thereafter, the full or less binding ability of these five Lys residues is gradually weakened to no binding ability based on their hyper-acetylation levels through the middle to later stages.
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight (or somewhat loose) form at the early stage in clone cl.2-6 and thereafter changes to the loose form at the later stage.
+These facts agreed with the findings that the gene expression of Aiolos is drastically decreased to a low (or no) level at the early stage in clone cl.2-6 and thereafter dramatically increased to a high level at the later stage (see Fig. 7-10).